nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The specified `CHEESE_TYPE` need not belong to an existing cheese type in CHIM.
 * The specified `PHONE_NUMBER` must belong to an existing user.
 * The specified `ORDER_DATE` must be given in these formats: `DD/MM/YYYY` or `YYYY-MM-DD` or `MMM DD YYYY`.
+* The specified `ORDER_DATE` must be any date up to the current date, and not in the future.

 Example: `editorder 2 t/Parmesan q/2 p/61234567`